Zettlr/zettlr-docs/docs/en/core/writing-markdown.md

 Markdown is a very simple markup language that uses formatting symbols to format text instead of having you click around a formatting toolbar.
 You already know many of the conventions of Markdown.
 For example, to emphasize text, you simply need to surround it with `*` or `_` symbols.
 In fact, many applications that you may already know use Markdown, such as Slack, Discord, Microsoft Teams, and more.

+!!! note

-> Despite its simplicity, Markdown contains all formatting conventions you need to write full-fledged research articles.
+    Despite its simplicity, Markdown contains all formatting conventions you need to write full-fledged research articles.
 And, should you ever miss something, you can always drop in a few LaTeX commands or HTML tags.

 The two main benefits of Markdown are that you can format your entire document without using your mouse or trackpad and that it separates content from layout.

 You can direct Zettlr to format everything by pressing a few keys.
 Additionally, because Markdown purposefully has no direct layouting capabilities, you will find it much easier to focus on what you write instead of tinkering with its looks.
 The layouting only happens during export.

+!!! note

-> To learn how to customize how your documents look once you export them, head over to the [defaults files](../advanced/defaults-files.md) documentation.
+    To learn how to customize how your documents look once you export them, head over to the [defaults files](../advanced/defaults-files.md) documentation.

 ## Formatting with Markdown